 Hollywood heavyweight Will Smith has headlined dozens of films, proving his worth as a box office draw.
-Playing a myriad of characters from a genie to a cop, Smith revealed he connected a little too much with one particular role earlier in his career.
+Playing a myriad of characters from a genie to a cop, Smith revealed he connected a little too much with one particular role early in his career.

-‘Fresh Prince of Bel Air’ star makes his film debut
+‘Fresh Prince of Bel-Air’ star makes his film debut

 Smith became a household name after his sitcom The Fresh Prince of Bel Air premiered in 1990.
-Soon the actor was looking for roles on the big screen and landed his first film with Six Degrees of Separation in 1993.
+Soon the actor was looking for roles on the big screen and landed his first major film role with Six Degrees of Separation in 1993.

 The chance meeting prompts each party guest to view themselves in a different light, especially Louisa, who was captivated by the young newcomer.

-Will Smith fell for a cast member
+Will Smith fell for a ‘Six Degrees of Separation’ cast member

 “With Six Degrees of Separation, I got a taste early of the dangers of going too far for a character,” Smith told Esquire.
 “My character was in love with Stockard Channing’s character.
 And I actually fell in love with Stockard Channing.”